Indexing tables in Synapse SQL pool

-Recommendations and examples for indexing tables in Azure SQL Data Warehouse.
+Recommendations and examples for indexing tables in Synapse SQL pool.

-To create a table with an index, see the CREATE TABLE (Azure SQL Data Warehouse) documentation.
+To create a table with an index, see the CREATE TABLE (Synapse SQL pool) documentation.

 Clustered columnstore indexes